IB Primary Years Programme (PYP)

 Explore the IB Primary Years Programme's inquiry-based approach.
 Understand the PYP framework and transdisciplinary themes that cultivate.

 The Primary Years Programme (PYP), developed by the International Baccalaureate (IB), seeks to create a dynamic learning environment for children aged 3 to 12.
-Understanding this framework involves exploring its foundations, methodology, and transformative impact on students and educators alike.
+Understanding this framework involves exploring its foundations, methodology, and significant impact on students and educators alike.

 At the heart of the PYP lies a commitment to inquiry-based learning and a transdisciplinary approach that encourages critical thinking and real-world connections.
 Key features include a structured curriculum that integrates various subjects through engaging Units of Inquiry.
 This structure promotes not only knowledge acquisition but also self-management and reflection, critical skills that prepare students for lifelong learning.